the-dialectic/amherstdialectic.com/index.md

 _The Amherst Dialectic_ is Amherst College’s newest interdisciplinary academic journal.
 At _The Dialectic_, we strive to explore the roots of pressing issues facing contemporary society, with a particular focus on political and historical inquiry.

-**We are currently searching for editors and contributors as we prepare for our first issue, to be published tentatively in December 2020.
+**We are currently searching for editors and contributors as we prepare for our first issue, to be published in December 2020.
 If you're interested, please fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSeZEH_Fjtm3gX3fNRfsPopMhHWtDtyGUuyJDltyVUlmUPLbdw/viewform?usp=sf_link">this form</a> and we'll be in touch with you shortly.**

 ## This Semester's Topic: _"Catastrophe"_